Alice in Wonderland Plot Analysis: A Classic Voyage and Return Story

 From here, Alice in Wonderland departs from Propp’s Folktale Structure (which usually introduces villains around this point).

-It’s interesting, though, how closely the opening of the story cleaves to classic folktale structure.
+It’s interesting how the start of the story follows classic folktale structure so closely.

 Alice also features many other beats that fit Propp’s Folktale Structure, including:

-- Guidance.
-There are various points in the story where Alice is guided to pivotal locations.
-For example, when the Cheshire Cat guides her to the Mad Hatter’s tea party
+• Guidance.
+At key moments, Alice gets help finding her way.
+For example, the Cheshire Cat guides her to the Mad Hatter’s tea party.

 Reading Alice in Wonderland through the Story Circle